Short Answer: We like it a lot and we’ll be keeping it for the foreseeable future.

 Sling Blue is $5 (plus tax) more per month and has a somewhat different group of 40+ channels.
 Instead of the ABC/Disney related channels, it has a lot of the Fox networks, including Fox sports, and several NBC-related networks like Bravo and SyFy.

 Both have Bloomberg, CNN, BBC America, TBS/TNT and several other attractive cable channels.
-Some channels you can watch only live (like BBC America, unfortunately), but most have at least some on demand content.
+Some channels you can watch only live, but most have at least some on demand content.
 That’s good because Sling only allows streaming.
 There’s no intrinsic way to record the content for later viewing.

 For $40 a month, you can get both packages and have access to all of their content.
 You can also add premium channels or add-on subscriptions for additional channels for special interests like News or Sports.